Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1500

-- In terms of its odds to win the national championship (+1500), Marquette is 10th-best in the country.
-It is two spots below that, 12th-best, according to computer rankings.
+- Marquette's national championship odds (+1500) place it 10th-best in the country, but according to computer rankings it is only 12th-best.

-- The Golden Eagles' national championship odds have improved from +16000 at the start of the season to +1500, the 37th-biggest change among all teams.
+- Oddsmakers have moved the Golden Eagles' national championship odds up from +16000 at the start of the season to +1500.
+Among all teams in the country, that is the 37th-biggest change.

-- Marquette has a 6.2% chance of winning the national championship, based on its moneyline odds.
+- With odds of +1500, Marquette has been given a 6.2% chance of winning the national championship.

+- The Spartans were +6000 to win the national championship at the start of the season, and have now moved up to +4000, which is the 71st-biggest change in the country.

+- Based on its moneyline odds, Michigan State has a 2.4% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.